eunjae-lee/apitool/README.md

 }
 ```

-So after executing api call, you can do things like this:
+So after executing api call, you can handle error like this:

 ```js
 const result = await new Api().get(url);